 Continue this water change process daily depending on how hot the tank is getting.
 But when you’ve got your frozen bottles ready you’ll be golden.

 Frozen water bottles to reduce temperature in aquarium

 Drop half of the bottles you froze into the tank.
 If you can keep them close to an output this will help to push and spread the cooler water throughout the tank.
 When those bottles thaw out, remove them and replace with the other half of frozen bottles.
 And keep repeating this cycle until that AC repair man gets there, or your power comes back, or whatever.
 But keeping these Ice bottles in the tank is the best way to keep your temps down.

 Depending on the size of your tank, you’ll need more ice.
-Keep an eye on your temperature gauge and you’ll figure out how many you need to slowly and safely reduce your temperature back to optimal levels for your fish.
+Keep an eye on your aquarium temperature gauge and you’ll figure out how many you need to slowly and safely reduce your aquarium temperature back to optimal levels for your fish.